Multi-agency safeguarding arrangements

 Working Together to Safeguard Children July 2018 is statutory guidance that replaces Working Together to Safeguard Children 2015.
 The new guidance supports key changes put into law by the Social Work and Children Act 2017.

-Local Safeguarding Children's Boards are no longer statutory and will be replaced by multi-agency safeguarding arrangements or MASA.
-The new arrangements must be in place and published by June 2019.
+Local Safeguarding Children's Boards are no longer statutory and were replaced by multi-agency safeguarding arrangements or MASA.

 These partners will provide the strategic leadership for safeguarding children.
 Under the Children’s Act 2004 as amended by the Children and Social Work Act 2017; these three safeguarding partners are: